School Science Lessons

 Some spies use a mixture of cobalt chloride and glycerine.

-However, if the paper with the revealed message is set aside, the cobalt salt may absorb water from the atmosphere and the writing becomes invisible again.
+If the paper with the revealed message is set aside, the cobalt salt may absorb water from the atmosphere and the writing becomes invisible again.

 There is no chemical reaction, just a dilution or evaporation effect.